Purcell Marian High School is now an authorized International Baccalaureate World School

 The first full cohort will commence their studies for the IB Diploma in the 2020-21 school year.
 The Diploma Program is for Juniors and Seniors and consists of nine (9) college-level classes.

 - Extended Essay

 Students may be enrolled in one or more IB classes and not in the full diploma program, as part of PM's IB for All philosophy.

 The IB Learner Profile

-For more information, contact Bob Herring, Director of the Pre-International Baccalaureate Program at email@example.com.
+For more information, contact Bob Herring, Director of International Baccalaureate (IB) + Global Programs, at email@example.com.

 The value of an IB education with Stanford University’s Debra Von Bargen